 Food retailers today have a unique opportunity to create solutions for two of the world’s biggest problems: reducing food waste and combating climate change.
 It’s important that we don’t accept what stores are today, but see the potential for what they could become.

 IoT is no longer limited by questions of accessibility or availability.
 The technology has been tested, proven and mainstreamed.
-In order to accelerate the transformation of IoT solutions, businesses, organizations and decision-makers must work together to create a framework that will scale IoT implementation and maximise sustainability opportunities.
+In order to accelerate the transformation of IoT solutions, businesses, organizations and decision-makers must work together to create a framework that will scale IoT implementation and maximize sustainability opportunities.

 We must collaborate to: